filip43/Blog/README.md

 ### What's next?

-We are really proud of what we have built so far and are currently recruiting for a pilot to see if it can actually improve people's lives.
+I'm really proud of the team and happy to say we won the Microsoft Prize!
+We will be continuing to build on our work and we are currently recruiting for a small pilot study to see if we can actually improve people's lives.
+For more information please visit our website: [visualcognition.co](https://visualcognition.co/).
 We hope our Chrome extension will empower those with visual impairments to browse the web, without having to rely on others to create the "alt tags".

 ![Team Picture](team.jpg)
+_Collecting the Microsoft Prize_